Posts

 Image

-Wildflower - Diep River, Woodbridge Island Returning from my early morning hike on Thursday a man on a bicycle approach me, stopped next to me and introduced himself.
+A reflective street photography moment featuring a gentleman on a bicycle and a flower for thought, exploring observation, symbolism and visual storytelling.
+Returning from my early morning hike on Thursday a man on a bicycle approach me, stopped next to me and introduced himself.
 His first words even before the formal introduction were “It must be tough when there are no birds around the river’.
 He had a point, but I’ve captured the birds (and a few flowers) earlier in the morning and was returning from the Table Bay Nature Reserve after stalking the black-crowned night heron.
 Anyway, we started talking and although he was not particularly interested in photography he had a thought-provoking philosophy about nature’s significant role in our daily lives.
 I found the 45-minutes or so conversation about this man’s fundamental beliefs and his interpretation of the role of nature quite fascinating.
-While processing this wildflower image this morning I realised our discussion was perhaps right next to the exact location where I captured this image earlier on my hike that morning.
-I’ve been thinking abo...
+While processing this wildflower image this morning I realised our discussion was perhaps r...